Joseph-Enkaoua/Darkly/XSS Breach on feedbacks page/Ressources/README.md

 - **Malware distribution**: Redirecting users to malicious websites
 - **Account takeover**: Using stolen session tokens to impersonate users
 - **Data exfiltration**: Sending sensitive data to attacker-controlled servers

-In this case, the server doesn't properly sanitize user input before displaying it, allowing malicious HTML/JavaScript to be executed in other users' browsers.

 ## How to avoid the breach